 The first Missouri expungement law that became effective on January 1, 2018, allowed some misdemeanors and felony crimes to be expunged after a period of time.
-A new law that is expected to be voted on in November 2022 will make further changes regarding the expungement of misdemeanors and some felonies.

 Missouri DWI & Criminal Law Center can provide additional information, but here are the basics of what you need to know about these changes.

 A criminal record can negatively impact you all your life.
 It can affect your employment, licensure, housing and even increase your penalties if you find yourself involved in another crime.

 Fortunately, expungement can stop all of this from happening to you.
 It will be like having a fresh start or a clean slate.
 Your rights will be restored to their status before the criminal conviction or arrest.

 It is advisable to get a well-qualified lawyer to help you through your Missouri expungement process, as it can get complicated, especially for someone who is not familiar with legal processes.

 Before you get started, it is important to note that in most instances your records won’t be expunged if you have a previous conviction.
 Work with your lawyer to see what options may be available to you.